When every action you take is the expression of your soul.

 And Marianne Williamson says, “… surrender…”

 You have this guidance within you, we all do!
 Call it God, source, the universe, wisdom, it flows through you as it flows through each of us, and your soul is how you connect to what is bigger than you.
 Walk in the opposite direction of your busy thoughts.
 Go within.
 Drop-in to your deeper essence and listen.
+Wisdom speaks, but only when you are still enough to hear it.

 Here are a few thoughts to help align with the wisdom of your soul: